toftpokk/prototype-referral-flat/README.md

 Then replace the test data's serial numbers with saved serial numbers (`fillTestData`)

 After that download the coherent dataset here https://synthea.mitre.org/downloads and move into `his/`

+Patients' citizen ID can be gotten from his data: form '000-00-0000'